stadust/demonlist-guidelines/250_Raw_Footage/100_requirements.md

 Players should not worry about file size – the most important guideline to follow is that the uploaded video is the **original file from the recording software.** As such, there is **no maximum or minimum file size or video length** necessary for raw footage to be considered.

 Videos that are exceptionally long may exceed the free Google Drive storage limit (15GB); if this is the case, please reach out to a member of the List Team for help!
 We have an official Gmail account for raw footage that has additional storage space, and players are permitted to log onto this account for the purposes of uploading these files.

 Please note that this account may only be used for uploading raw footage, and abuse of this system will not be tolerated.
+We recommend using clipping software such as OBS Replay Buffer or Shadowplay Instant Replay for players who wish to avoid large file sizes.

 </div>